Investor Insight: Coty Inc. [COTY] Goes Ballistic – Investor Confidence on the Rise

 Coty Inc. [NYSE:COTY]: Analyst Rating and Earnings

-Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
-For Coty Inc. [COTY] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
+Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
+As it relates to Coty Inc. [COTY] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
 On average, stock market experts give COTY an Hold rating.
-This is compared to its latest closing price of $5.10.
+The average 12-month price forecast for this stock is $5.22, with the high estimate being $10.00, the low estimate being $4.00 and the median estimate amounting to $6.50.
+This is compared to its latest closing price of $5.41.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Coty Inc. [COTY] is sitting at 3.20.
 This is compared to 1 month ago, when its average rating was 3.00.